 If you want to skip most of this steps, you can use one of our samples.

-Or if you want to follow the instructions in video format, here is the webinar:
+Or if you want to follow the instructions in video format, you can take the Udemy course:

 What is VBA Telemetry?